 Green Dragon, Dragon Root

-Synonyms of Arisaema dracontium: Arisaema boscii Blume, Arisaema plukenetii Blume, Arum dracontium L., Arum exsertum Salisb., Muricauda dracontium (L.) Small
+Synonyms of Arisaema dracontium (5) (Updated on 11-13-22 from Plants of the World Online): Arisaema boscii Blume, Arisaema plukenetii Blume, Arum dracontium L., Arum exsertum Salisb., Muricauda dracontium (L.) Small

-Arisaema dracontium (L.) Schott is the correct and accepted scientific name for this species of Arum.
+Arisaema dracontium (L.) Schott is the accepted scientific name for this species of Arisaema.
 It was named and described as such by Heinrich Wilhelm Schott in Meletemata Botanica in 1832.
 It was first named and described as Arum dracontium by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 The genus, Arisaema Mart., was named and described as such by Carl Friedrich Philipp von Martius in Flora in 1831.

-Plants of the World Online lists 197 species in the Arisaema genus (as of 4-24-20 when I am updating this page.
-It is a member of the Araceae Family with a total of 129 accepted genera.
-Those numbers could change periodically as updates are made.
+As of 11-13-22 when this page was last updated, Plants of the World Online lists 210 species in the Arisaema genus.
+It is a member of the plant family Araceae with a total of 139 accepted genera.
+Those numbers could change periodically as updates are made on POWO.

 I was mushroom hunting in the woods at a friend’s farm, with my camera, when I spotted this small colony of Arisaema dracontium commonly known as Green Dragon and Dragon Root.
 I knew it was some kind of Aroid because I grow Amprphophallus but I didn’t know the species.
 When I returned home with photos of 15 species to identify, I used iNaturalist to make a proper ID.